7th Pay Commission: Rs 4,800 crore allowances approved

 The government approved Rs 4,800 crore for 4.5 lakh government employees on the erstwhile Jammu and Kashmir for certain allowances.

-The Government in a written reply said that the Centre has been filly committed to the overall development of Jammu and Kashmir as well as the newly created Union Territory of Jammu and Kashmir and Ladakh.
+The Government in a written reply said that the Centre has been fully committed to the overall development of J&K as well as the newly created Union Territory of Jammu and Kashmir and Ladakh.

 The Government said that the certain allowances under the pay panel such as Children Education Allowance, Hostel Allowance, Transport Allowance, LTC, Fixed Medical Allowance that were not being given to nearly 4.5 lakh state government employees in the erstwhile State of Jammu and Kashmir have been approved.